rhcaeb/hubspot-git/README.md

-# An example - git
+# An example of a git workflow